ongr-io/SettingsBundle/Resources/doc/general_settings.rst

 What happens in background?
 Actual service will be replaced with proxy service using service factory.
 Factory service gets actual service as parameter and on demand injects tagged settings.

-   Note: ``ongr-admin`` tries to guess setter name by transforming setting name to camel case.
+   Note: ``ongr-settings`` tries to guess setter name by transforming setting name to camel case.
 If you want to specify custom setter name, add tag attribute `method`.

 Getting Setting in Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can easily access setting value in any template using ``admin_setting`` function.
+You can easily access setting value in any template using ``personal_setting`` function.
 Example:

 .. code-block:: html

-    <p>Default items count per page: {{ admin_setting('count_per_page') }}</p>
+    <p>Default items count per page: {{ personal_setting('count_per_page') }}</p>

 ..

 Settings Cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`ongr-admin` uses `StashBundle <https://github.com/tedious/TedivmStashBundle>`_ to cache settings.
+`ongr-settings` uses `StashBundle <https://github.com/tedious/TedivmStashBundle>`_ to cache settings.
 By default Filesystem cache driver is used.
 To ensure best performance change it `Memcache` or other fast cache engine.

 To enable stash cache, please add this to your main ``config.yml``